+ECTS 6

+Study language English

+Module type Elective module

 Lecturer(s) Frecè Jan Thomas, Harder Deane

 Module responsibility Harder Deane, Frecè Jan Thomas

-You will explore the strategic path of becoming a digital entrepreneur.
+Short description of the module You will explore the strategic mindset of a digital entrepreneur.
 This involves designing new business models based on a value chain that uses or requires digital means to deliver quality products or services.
-A key learning goal is applying this kind of entrepreneurial thinking within a company or setting up a new digital company, making use of leverage points in regional, national, and international economic ecosystems.
-It also explores the implications of having a "digital DNA" in your corporate culture as well as using digital tools for managing.
+A key learning goal is applying this kind of entrepreneurial thinking within a company or setting up a new digital company, making use of leverage points in regional, national and international economic ecosystems.
+It also explores the implications of having a "digital DNA" in your corporate culture.

-Modules in digitally enhanced operational excellence and digitally supported business model expansions or equivalent
+Requirements Modules in digitally enhanced operational excellent and digitally supported business model expansions or equivallent